 MicrobialBased Biopesticides and Endophytes

-Entomopathogenic pesticides consisting of biopesticide products derived from Bacillus and Pseudomonas bacterial clades as well as Beauveria bassiana and Metarhizium anisopliae fungal pathogens and nucleopolyhedroviruses (NPVs) and granuloviruses (GVs) remain viable and natural alternatives to chemical insecticides (Glare et al., 2012).
+Entomopathogenic pesticides consisting of biopesticide products derived from Bacillus and Pseudomonas bacterial clades as well as Beauveria bassiana and Metarhizium anisopliae(scientific names have to be followed by the author's family name and the year, when they are first mentioned). fungal pathogens and nucleopolyhedroviruses (NPVs) and granuloviruses (GVs) remain viable and natural alternatives to chemical insecticides (Glare et al., 2012).
 The friendly environmental pathogens can infect and destroy pest insects yet pose no substantial threat to either domesticated animals or beneficial arthropods or human safety.
 The field efficiency of biological control agents has improved while their environmental stability and virulence together with their effectiveness have increased through biotechnological advancements.
 Genetically engineered baculoviruses serve as a good example because they incorporate insect-specific neurotoxin genes enabling faster pest deaths than their wild-type counterparts (Inceoglu et al., 2001).
 The application of endophytic microorganisms which live inside plant tissues without causing damage emerges as a modern approach for pest control.
 The microbes either produce insect-killing compounds directly or use plant defense mechanisms to trigger systemic defense in plants (Jaber and Ownley, 2018).
 These developments demonstrate that microbe-based biopesticides should be considered vital components for sustainable agricultural practices.

 Molecular Diagnostics and Monitoring Tools

 The application of biotechnology facilitated faster and more accurate diagnostic procedures that monitor pests in the environment.
 DNA barcoding along with quantitative PCR (qPCR) has become prevalent in pest monitoring for species confirmation as well as population genetic analysis and resistance gene surveillance of pest populations (Foottit et al., 2008; Li et al., 2022).
-February 21, 2023,these technologies serve to increase pest dynamics information which generates strategic and well-informed decisions for integrated pest management.
+February 21, 2023,these technologies serve to increase pest dynamics information which generates strategic and well-informed decisions for integrated pest management (reference?).

 Case Studies: Application of Biotechnological Approaches Against Insect Pests